agajek777/LibraryApp/README.txt

 Application built to make managing the library easier.

 It is a project based on a MVC logic, making use of Razor Pages.
 DataBase created with Entity Framework Migrations (code first approach).
 In a database we have an infomation about current clients, books and reservations.
 Also I used .Net Core Identity and the registered users are stored in the database.
 Data is loaded using EF Core + Ajax calls.
+Chat Tab provides clients with the real-time communicator between all users of the app.
 Layout bulit using Bootstrap, JavaScript, CSS, HTML, JQuery, Toastr.js, sweetAlert.

 Summary, what I have used: